 Jeanne Meister has a background in corporate learning and describes herself as a “workplace visionary and activist.”
 Jeanne is a partner in an HR advisory and research firm and co-author of “The Future Workplace Experience: 10 Rules For Mastering Disruption in Recruiting and Engaging Employees.”

 On social media, Jeanne shares thoughts and curated content on new work trends and the future of work.
 The specialist also founded the Future Workplace Network, promoting discussions among C-level executives and VPs of Fortune 500 organizations.
+Future Workplace Network also has an academy where HR leaders can take courses on topics like using AI in HR, people analytics, and employee experience.

 Jeanne has written thought leadership articles for Financial Times, Fast Company, Forbes, Harvard Business Review, HR Executive, SHRM, and more.